 At the start of this project, Sasfin was sending 10 000 SMSes per month; in less than a year and a half, the business now sends 250 000 SMSs per month.
 This not only enabled continuous and targeted client communication but has also resulted in saving 3 cents per SMS, essentially halving Sasfin’s SMS messaging expenses since partnering with CM.com.

-By deploying the CM.com SMS API and working to develop and implement a longer-term strategy that addresses client needs as they develop, Sasfin will be there at the precise moment clients need them on their chosen channel.
+By deploying the Business Messaging API to deliver SMS notifications, and working to develop and implement a longer-term strategy that addresses client needs as they develop, Sasfin will be there at the precise moment clients need them on their chosen channel.
 The best part is that minimal work is required from the Sasfin team, and that the reliable, flexible API leaves room for expansive testing and exploration to enable future developments.

 “My relationship with CM.com is based on solid and consistent communication and a shared dedication to innovation.
 Their customised solutions give us the tools we need to envision a future that goes beyond typical communication approaches.
 We’ll be able to embrace conversational AI technology, allowing us to take our offerings to the next level,” says Martin Joubert, Chief Digital Officer at Sasfin Bank Ltd Business and Commercial Banking.